scleradb/scleradb.github.io/docsrc/interface/shell.md

     SOURCE script_file_path;

-where `script_file_path` is the full path of the command script to be executed.
+where `script_file_path` is the full path, in quotes, of the command script to be executed.

 The file is read, and each command therein is executed in sequence; the output of the command, if any, is displayed on the console as the command is executed.